 Here are 15 of the best free lesbian dating apps.
 And yes, for research purposes I downloaded and used all of them (almost, because I have an iPhone).

 Even if you don’t want to meet the love of your life, but are just looking for a nice chat or new friends, you’ll definitely be able to find some new great people on these apps!

 Her is probably the most popular and well-known dating app for lesbians.
 This app was created by queer women, so they know how to provide a good safe space.
 No, cis men aren’t allowed on the app at all.

-They also organize real life events in big cities all around the US.
-As of now, during the pandemic, they organize a lot of online events.
+They also organize real-life events in big cities all around the USA.
+As of now, during everything that’s happening in the world, they organize a lot of online events.
 You can keep an eye on their events calendar, but there will be something for everyone.

-Netflix and chill with these LGBT Netflix shows!
+Netflix and chill with these lesbian Netflix shows!

 One of the things I love about Hinge is that you can pick whichever picture, question, or prompt you want to like.
 You can also add a message when you send the like.
 Which gives you a lot more probability of actually matching and starting a conversation.

 Once a day, Hinge presents you with your most compatible person.
 This is the person they’ll think you’d be a good match with according to their algorithm.
 The app says you’re 8 times more likely to go on a date with your most compatible people than others.

 Oh, Tinder.
 I guess everyone knows Tinder by now.
 The app that was founded in 2012 has become one, if not, the biggest dating app in the world.

 They were also the first dating app that introduced swiping to everyone (Grindr set the stage for them).